Provider Network

 Medicare Denied Claim: Provider Not Enrolled

-"The provider is not eligible to bill Medicare"
+"The denial says the provider is not eligible to bill Medicare"

 What This Means